 #VMB2017 #VMBPDX #VampireBallPDX

 Welcome to the official website of the Vampire’s Masquerade Ball, hosted exclusively by Lady Raven Productions in Portland, Oregon.
-The 14th VMB is scheduled for Saturday, March 19th, 2016.
-Updates, announcements, and a call for vendors are scheduled to go out during November.
+The 15th VMB is scheduled for Saturday, May 13, 2017.
+Tickets are projected to go on sale in late January 2017.